mhurley100/pands-project/README.md

 Ronald A. Fischer (British statistician and biologist) used Anderson’s data and formulated linear discriminant analysis using the Iris dataset in his 1936 paper "The use of multiple measurements in taxonomic problems".
 The goal of discriminant analysis is given four measurements a flower can be classified correctly.
 Data analytics has evolved significantly since Fischer's paper with the Iris dataset used for training and testing of algorithms and Machine Learning.
 It appears possible that with multivariate samples outcomes can be predicted with very high levels of accuracy.

 ## Dataset Analysis
 Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
-Classes can be predicted given multiple parameters.
-This project examines univariate, multivariate and machine learning capabilities.
+Can classes can be predicted given multiple parameters?
+This project examines statistical, univariate, multivariate and machine learning capabilities.

 #### Statistics
 Iris-1.py is a python program that calculates basic statistics on the dataset.
 The Iris raw data is imported into python as a csv file.